Meera Sanyal: Professional and public life

 After a 30-year banking career, Sanyal stepped down from her position as CEO and chairperson of Royal Bank of Scotland India, in 2013, to focus on public service.
 During her time at the bank, she mentored the MicroFinance program, which financed over 650,000 women in rural India.
 She also chaired the bank's Foundation, providing livelihood assistance to 75,000 women-led households in threatened ecosystems.
 Her banking career was distinguished both in India and overseas.
 She was the head of Corporate Finance and later the COO for ABN AMRO in Asia.
 She also started and led the global BPO and ITes for ABN AMRO / RBS in India.

-Sanyal was a board member of Pradan, a member of the International Board of Right To Play, a global NGO that uses the transformative power of play to educate and empower children facing adversity.
-She was also a board member of LiberalsIndia for Good Governance – the Indian Liberal Group, and served on the Supervisory Board of Jaihind College.
+Sanyal was a board member of Pradan, a member of the International Board of Right To Play, a global NGO.
+She was also a board member of LiberalsIndia for Good Governance – the Indian Liberal Group, and was on the supervisory board of Jaihind College.
 She was a member of various National Committees of both FICCI and CII.
 In 2011, Secretary of State Hillary Clinton, invited her as the sole Indian representative on her International Council on Women's Business Leadership.

 She was invited to speak at global seminars including: